-Driving Under the Influence of Drugs?
+What Is Driving Under the Influence of Drugs?

 It can be very difficult for police officers to determine if a driver is under the influence of drugs.
 Drug recognition experts (DREs) are supposed to help police officers determine if a driver is experiencing drug intoxication, which can lead to an arrest.

-Driving Under the Influence of Drugs?
+What Are the Penalties for Driving Under the Influence of Drugs?

 The penalties for a misdemeanor and felony conviction vary.
-However, in both cases a driver can expect to face fines.
-A felony conviction can lead to 4 years of time in jail.
+However, in both cases, a driver can expect to face fines.
+A felony conviction can lead to 4 years in jail.
 Drivers may also face a lengthy period of probation if they are convicted under VC 23152(f).

 - California Vehicle Code Section 23152(a): Driving Under The Influence Of Alcohol